johnlago/ezShareToSleepHQ/README.md

 ezshare_resmed
 ```

-If it’s installed and configured correctly, it will connect to the SD card’s wifi network, find new data files, and transfer them to the location you specified in the config file.
+If it’s installed and configured correctly, it will connect to the SD card’s WiFi network, find new data files, and transfer them to the location you specified in the config file.
 Next, it will prompt you for your SleepHQ username and password.
 If it’s successful, it will show feedback about the data as it bundles, uploads, and triggers processing of that data.

 ### Automate the transfers

 After the first run, you should not need to provide the username/password again.
-Therefore, we can use [cron](https://en.wikipedia.org/wiki/Cron) to schedule periodic automatic transfers and uploads.
+Therefore, we can use [cron](https://en.wikipedia.org/wiki/Cron) (or anything else that can trigger the program) to schedule periodic automatic transfers and uploads.

 In your terminal, open the crontab editor.